yec8611/lm_for_pred_ab_developability/README.md

 ## Use embeddings from protein language models for classical machine learning
 ![image](https://github.com/user-attachments/assets/930dc76b-896c-4d9f-86bf-155fa331606c)
 From 8M to 150M we have clear gain in prediction which plateaued between 150M and 650M.
 Bigger model (3B) has representation noise that cannot be averaged out by classical ML.
-The best performing model-algorithm in terms of correlation is ESM2-650M + XGBoost (ρ = 0.42)
+The best performing model-algorithm in terms of correlation is ESM2-650M + XGBoost (ρ = 0.42), while ESM-150M + Randomforrest is both performant and cost-effective (ρ = 0.41).
+For predicting yield, antibody domain specific prior in IgBERT does not help in this type of model structure compared to ESM.